 How are different bear species doing today?

+With the question “where do bears hibernate?” answered, it’s time to take a look at just how well the world’s bruins are doing at present.
 Different bear species have varying conservation statuses ranging from least concern to vulnerable.
 Bear species with the status least concern include the brown bear and American black bear.
 The IUCN red list tracks these populations and reports that brown bear populations are stable and American black bear populations are increasing.

 Vulnerable bear species include the sloth bear, sun bear, spectacled bear, polar bear, Asiatic black bear, and the giant panda bear.
 A vulnerable species is at risk of becoming endangered if there is no intervention.
 All of these vulnerable species are declining with the exception of the giant panda.